-WW is rallying around Sen. Udall’s Central Mountains proposal and Rep. Polis’s Rocky Mt Recreation and Wilderness Act
+WW is rallying around Rep. Polis’s Rocky Mt Recreation and Wilderness Act

 The Wilderness Workshop, in partnership with the Wilderness Society, Conservation Colorado and the International Mountain Biking Associatiuon, is seeking Congressional legislation that would permanently protect hundreds of thousands of acres of public lands across our region.

-Our citizens’ wilderness proposal, launched in 2007, has been refined through extensive outreach to every conceivable stakeholder group, to the point that it has become the basis for a bill in the House and a proposed bill in the Senate.
+Our citizens’ wilderness proposal, launched in 2007, has been refined through extensive outreach to every conceivable stakeholder group, to the point that it has become the basis for a bill in the House and a proposed bill in the Senate (we hope!).
 We’re now advocating for both these legislative vehicles, while at the same time making the case that they should include even more areas.

 Rep. Jared Polis, whose district stretches from Boulder to Vail, introduced his Rocky Mountain Recreation and Wilderness Preservation Act in August 2014, which would protect 60,000 acres in those two counties under wilderness or near-wilderness designations.
 In February 2012, Sen. Mark Udall unveiled his Central Mountains Outdoor Heritage proposal, which includes all the same areas and acreages as Polis’s bill, plus all citizen-proposed areas in Pitkin County.
-It would create several brand-new, standalone wilderness areas and enlarge the boundaries of all the existing wilderness areas in our region – all together, 32 separate parcels totaling 235,000 acres.
-In July 2012, Sen. Michael Bennet announced his intention to work on a separate bill for lands in Gunnison County through a process he’s calling the Gunnison Public Lands Initiative.
+Since Sen. Udall lost his re-election in November 2014, we are now beginning to look to our two existing Senators, Michael Bennet and Cory Gardner to see if they will work on the citizens wilderness proposal.

 Our earlier and larger (340,000-acre) vision for new wilderness remains, and we will continue to advocate for wilderness designation for the additional vision areas, working with user groups to remove any outstanding objections to their being included in future legislation.